WHC2021SIC/WHC2021SIC-TeamMusicalArmband/README.md

 ## Abstract
 <!-- Summarize your project: for now copy the short pitch from your proposal -->
-Musical Armband is a multi-actuator vibrotactile wearable device, designed to augment the music listening experience for persons using  cochlear implants.
-We constructed the device on the principle of \textit{multisensory integration} that describes how humans form coherent, valid, and robust perception of reality, by processing sensory stimuli from various modalities.
+303 Armband is a multi-actuator vibrotactile wearable device, designed to augment the music listening experience for persons using  cochlear implants.
+We constructed the device on the principle of *multisensory integration* that describes how humans form coherent, valid, and robust perception of reality, by processing sensory stimuli from various modalities.
 Multisensory integration suggests that enhancement  can occur only for stimuli that are temporally coincident and propose that enhancement is strongest for those stimuli that individually are least effective - in our case, the auditory one.

 ## Introduction
 <!-- Explain your project: for now copy the 300-word description from your proposal -->